 The following morning, we hiked several miles along a black sand beach to an abandoned US military plane.
 The GPS coordinates are listed on travel sites but the site itself is unmarked on the road.
 After Justin Bieber skateboarded on top of the plane in one of his music videos (which actually does a great job showing Iceland's landscape), the attraction grew in popularity and the dozen cars parked on the side of the road in the middle of nowhere alerted us to where we should begin hiking toward the sea.
 We then visited caves and coastal formations in Reynisfjara, offering some of the most spectacular cliffs I’ve ever seen.
 Mind you, everything I just described is along the 2-hour drive south of Rejkyavik and can be seen during a daytrip.
 We did it in 2 days though a third day would allow for more hiking.
 Two of the most famous attractions near Reykjavik are the Selfoss double waterfall (similar to Niagara Falls), and Geysir, a large geyser, are part of the popular Golden Circle route and could be included in a day trip.

 We enjoyed great fortune during our 5-day road trip but I wouldn’t recommend others to go in the fall, which turned out to be the rainy season.
 It rained 7 days straight, particularly unfortunate the nights that we were camping.
 Despite some large downpours, most rain was relatively light and only lasted a few hours so we were still able to hike along glaciers, through national parks, and visit quite a few outdoor hot spring pools where we gazed at mountains and fields as we soaked in thermal water.
-A huge upside to all the rain was the dozens of rainbows that covered the sky during our trip.
+That said, I was really glad to have packed proper travel gear for the weather. huge upside to all the rain was the dozens of rainbows that covered the sky during our trip.
 At least five rainbows appeared during a 45-minute drive between our Svinafell Glacier hike the Jokulsarlon Glaciers, where we watched seals swim along a beach covered in car-sized ice blocks that floated down from the glaciers.
 At one point, we actually grew tired of pointing out waterfalls and rainbows – Iceland’s naturally is so dense that we began to take it for granted!

 Though Iceland’s population is around 300,000, the island is home to about 1,000,000 sheep in the summer.
 All across the island, sheep roamed along the side of the road near fields of moss, small farm villages, or derelict barns buried under generations of grass.
 My host in Reykjavik took me to a rettir, the annual sheep round up, which happens each fall.
 Thousands of sheep who have spent the summer in the highlands are rounded up at different farms across the country.
 Families, children, elderly people and teenagers roamed around the large oval pen drinking beer, laughing, and grabbing sheep to haul them to the pen they corresponded to.